Why this survey now?

 The data collected will be confidential, and will only be reported in an anonymous and aggregated form.
 The survey results will be shared widely, and will provide benchmarking potential and advocacy resources for individual institutions.

-Congratulations and thank you to our first round of winners:
+Congratulations and thank you to our winners:

 - $500 Apple Store Gift Card- Peterborough Museum & Archives